What Are Corneal Diseases And Conditions?

-Evaluate Corneal Shape and Thickness
+Evaluation Of Corneal Shape And Thickness

-In some cases, especially when corneal dystrophy is suspected, the doctor may use topography or keratometry (noninvasive imaging tests) to evaluate the shape and curvature of the cornea.
+In some cases, especially when corneal dystrophy is suspected, Dr. Tepper may use topography or keratometry (noninvasive imaging tests) to evaluate the shape and curvature of the cornea.
+Much like a topographic map of the earth, corneal topography displays the elevation of different parts of the cornea.
 Pachymetry is a type of test which measures the thickness of the cornea.

-Assess Cells and Tear Film
+Assess Cells And Tear Film

 Cultures and biopsies can also shed light on your corneal health.
 For example, a more detailed assessment might look at the health of the endothelial cells, the outermost portion of the cornea.
 Healthy tears also play a key role in protecting the cornea.